Waridley/bird_barrier/README.md

 - **Automatic Scheduling**: Tasks run automatically when their dependencies are satisfied
 - **Validation**: Detect missing providers, duplicate providers, and cyclic dependencies
 - **Separation of Concerns**: Define all conditions for moving to the next state separately from the systems that satisfy those conditions
+- **Interactive Visualization**: Optional graph visualization with egui for debugging and understanding dependencies

 ## Installation